 What Is an Apostilled Document?

-Some countries that have signed the Hague Treaty, such as the USA, require you to apostille your documents.
-Do this via the Secretary of State of the state where the event occurred (marriage or birth).
+Some countries that have joined the Hague Convention, such as the USA, require you to apostille your documents.
+Do this authentication of documents via the Secretary of State of the state where the event occurred (marriage or birth).

-Other countries that have not signed this treaty, like Canada, require you to legalize your documents at a Mexican consulate, high commission, or embassy in Canada.
-Canada also offers an authentication mail service.
-For further details, consult the Canadian government website on authentication of documents.
+Other countries that have not joined this convention require you to legalize your documents at a Mexican consulate, high commission, or embassy.
+The Apostille Convention only recently took effect in Canada in January 2024.
+For further details on Canada specifically, consult the Canadian government website on authentication of documents.

 If you do not bring these documents with you, it will be an added burden to get them.
 You will have to travel back to your home town to apostille (or legalize) them.
 Alternatively, do the procedure by post; however, this is less secure.